The Complete Beginner's Guide to Padel in Marbella

 Padel is one of the world's fastest-growing racket sports, and nowhere is that growth more visible than in Marbella.
 A hybrid of tennis and squash played on an enclosed glass-and-mesh court roughly a third the size of a tennis court, padel is deceptively easy to pick up but endlessly rewarding to master.
 The sport is played in doubles, and the use of the back walls dramatically extends rallies โ€” making it much more accessible for beginners than traditional tennis.

 Marbella's year-round sunshine and thriving international community have turned the Costa del Sol into one of Europe's padel capitals.
 With over 50 clubs within a short drive of the town centre, you'll have no trouble finding a court at any time of day.
+The social culture around padel โ€” post-match drinks at the club bar, weekend social ladders, beginner mixers โ€” makes it one of the easiest ways to meet people when you first arrive in the area.

 Understanding the Rules and Scoring